ayeletheimowitz/noisy_image_centering/README.md

 `[shift, centered_img, Initial_grid_values] = CenterPyramid(sp_img, PSWF, weight_vec); % sp_img is the image containing the object to be centered`

 The implementation requires the Distributed Computing Toolbox to be installed.

+The Prolate generation code was contributed by [Boris Landa](https://math.yale.edu/people/boris-landa).

+Legendre-Gauss Quadrature Weights and Nodes were computed using code by Greg von Winckel (2021): [Legendre-Gauss Quadrature Weights and Nodes](https://www.mathworks.com/matlabcentral/fileexchange/4540-legendre-gauss-quadrature-weights-and-nodes), available at MATLAB Central File Exchange.

+Jacobi polynomials evaluated using code by John Burkardt and distributed under the GNU LGPL license.